gaileyleseman/dwa-visualization/README.md

 ## Algorithm Implementation
-The implementation of the algorithm is heavily based on the paper of Fox et al. (1997).
+The implementation of the algorithm is heavily based on the paper of Fox et al. (1997), all functions for the algorithm are defined in [dwa.py](/dwa.py).
+The visualization and user interface are defined in [dwa_viz.py](/dwa_viz.py).
+All parameters can be set in the [configuration file](/config.yaml).

 1. ```dynamic_window(bot)```